thoughtworks-jumpstart/jumpstart/front-end-web-development/react/event-listeners-and-event-handlers.md

 * Handling events with React elements is very similar to handling events on DOM elements.
 There are some syntactic differences though:
   * React events are named using camelCase
-  * With JSX you pass a function as the event handler
+  * You pass a function as the event handler, instead of calling the event handler function directly
-* naming convention:
+* Naming convention:
   * Event listeners - on**Event** \(e.g. `onClick`, `onDoubleClick`\)
   * Event handler functions - handle**Event** \(e.g. `handleClick`, `handleDoubleClick`\)
-* handler functions/methods can also be passed via `props` \(because in javascript, functions/methods are just values\)
+* Handler functions/methods can also be passed via `props` \(because in javascript, functions/methods are just values\)

 ## Functional components syntax